maelstrom-software/maelstrom/doc/book/head/src/spec.md

 }
 ```

 These are extra file systems mounts put into the job's environment.
-They are
+They are applied in order, and
-applied in order, and **the `mount_point` must already exist in the file
+**the `mount_point` must already exist in the file system**.
+Also the mount point must not be "/".
-system**.
 Providing the mount point is one of the use cases for the "stubs" layer type.

 Every mount type except `Devices` has a `mount_point` field, which is relative
 to the root of the file system, even if there is a